How much do carpenters make in Washington in 2026?

 Methodology & Sources

-Published (BLS): BLS OEWS May 2026, SOC 47-2031, Washington statewide estimate.
+Published (BLS): BLS OEWS May 2025, SOC 47-2031, Washington statewide estimate.
 Public, methodologically rigorous, but sampled on a rolling 3-year basis and published ~10 months after collection — so it reflects wages that are already 1–2 years old by the time you read them.
+OEWS publishes one blended wage for the whole occupation in Washington; it does not break pay out by credential or licence level.

 Verified (GlobalCybers): The median base wage of candidates GlobalCybers placed into Washington carpenter roles, by Washington license level, over the trailing 12 months.
 Every placement requires a confirmed Washingtonlicense record and a signed offer letter before it's counted — no self-reported or unverified salary data is included.